Nexfinity/CakeyBot-Wiki/en/changelists/changelist-2026.md

 * Fixed an issue where "Ignore Muted/Deafened User" options were ignored upon leaving the voice chat.
 * Fixed an issue where "Ignored Roles" were not always ignored during voice XP calculations.
 * Fixed an issue where anti-raid fuzzy score limit flags default value (and other valid values) as NaN.
+* Fixed not being able to select forum channels as "Ignored Channels" across the dashboard.
+* Fixed channels not being ordered correctly.
+(Same as their order in Discord)

 ## Added
 * Added an optional parameter to the `/giveaway reroll` command to allow re-rolling only a specific user on the giveaway instead of all winners for multi-winner giveaways.